ryelow94/Formula-Editor-HTML-Converter/README.md

     - Be sure to reference supported elements/attributes for both IRM and major email providers to ensure consistency throughout.
     - For example, CSS drop shadows and transitions are not supported by Microsoft Outlook even though they may render in IRM.
     - It's a good idea to test any template by emailing it to yourself before suggesting it for customer use.
-2. Since there is no way to add an image to an email notification that isn't a link to the image source, be ware of using links from the internet with HTML "a" tags.
+2. Since there is no way to add an image to an email notification that isn't a link to the image source, be ware of using links from the internet within HTML "a" (anchor) tags.
     - Links often change, break or are removed by their creators and will not render if this occurs.
+    - For assistance, general inquiries, or findings relating to this tool, email/ping ryan.logan@navex.com.